OLIMEX/ESP32-EVB/HARDWARE/README.md

 # ESP32-EVB
 ESP32 WiFi / BLE development board with Ethernet, relays, microSD card, CAN, infrared, Li-Po charger, GPIOs made with KiCAD

+Notice that we use the latest nightly KiCad builds.

 Hardware revisions:

 - revision A - internal, not released